Fisheries Change Programme

 We've made changes to regulations to allow the use of innovative new trawl technologies on commercial fishing boats.
 These new nets will have less impact on the environment, and can reduce by-catch of undersized fish, seabirds, and mammals.

 Alongside regulatory changes, we're making sure that fisheries management policy settings are right for the future.
-The programme is split into 3 sections: short, medium and long-term.

 The Cabinet paper for Digital Monitoring (previously referred to as IEMRS or 'Integrated Electronic Monitoring and Reporting System') and EITT (Enabling Innovative Trawl Technologies) was released on 24 April 2017.
 The Regulatory Impact Statements were released on 29 May 2017 (IEMRS) and 30 May 2017 (EITT).